-[addMask] If 1, generate the mask using the missing_value attribute defined in 'varname' This flag is only supported when the grid file is in the UGRID format.
-If not specified, defaults to 0.
+[maskFlag] An enumerated integer that, if specified, tells whether a mask in a UGRID file should be defined on the nodes (MeshLoc.NODE) or elements (MeshLoc.ELEMENT) of the mesh.
+If specified, generate the mask using the missing_value attribute defined in 'varname'.
+This flag is only supported when the grid file is in the UGRID format.
+If not specified, defaults to no mask.

-[varname] If addMask is 1, provide a variable name stored in the UGRID file and the mask will be generated using the missing value of the data value of this variable.
-The first two dimensions of the variable has to be the longitude and the latitude dimension and the mask is derived from the first 2D values of this variable even if this data is 3D, or 4D array.
+[varname] If maskFlag is specified, provide a variable name stored in the UGRID file and the mask will be generated using the missing value of the data value of this variable.
+The first two dimensions of the variable has to be the the longitude and the latitude dimension and the mask is derived from the first 2D values of this variable even if this data is 3D, or 4D array.
 If not specified, defaults to empty string.

-20.3.5 ESMC_MeshGetCoord - Get lat/lon coordinates from a Mesh
+20.3.5 ESMC_MeshGetCoord - Get lat/lon coordinates from a Mesh mesh_in Mesh object.